arXiv/arxiv-docs/source/help/faq/whytex.md

 Why doesn't arXiv Accept Preprocessed Submissions?
 -------------------------------------------------------------

-1.  arXiv cannot easily process pre-processed documents into more accessible formats such as HTML.
+  *  arXiv cannot easily process pre-processed documents into more accessible formats such as HTML.
-2. TeX source is more compact and space-efficient.
-3. Source files are of higher archival value than converted documents because we can offer future services built upon them.
+  *  Source files are of higher archival value than converted documents because we can offer future services built upon them.
-4. Source files can offer greater insight than just the full text that they extract, including "how did the author do `x` within their code?", which can offer learning opportunities to the next generation of scientists without having to re-invent macros that may be well written in your code.
+  *  Source files can offer greater insight than just the full text that they extract, including "how did the author do `x` within their code?", which can offer learning opportunities to the next generation of scientists without having to re-invent macros that may be well written in your code.

 Frequent Red Herring Concerns: